 Viruses are ultramicroscopic—too small to be viewed with the light microscope, visible only with the greater resolution of the electron microscope.
 They are composed primarily of a nucleic acid genome, either DNA or RNA, and protein.

 Viruses which infect the intestinal tract of humans and animals are known as enteric viruses.
 They are excreted in feces and can be isolated from domestic wastewater.
-Viruses which infect bacteria are known as bacteriophage, and those which infect coliform bacteria are called coliphage (Figure 1).
+Viruses which infect bacteria are known as bacteriophages, and those which infect coliform bacteria are called coliphages (Figure 1).
 The phages of coliform bacteria are found anywhere coliform bacteria are found.

-Basically, a viral particle is a nucleic acid core surrounded by a protein coat, or capsid composed of protein subunits or capsomers.
+Basically, a viral particle is a nucleic acid core surrounded by a protein coat, or capsid, composed of protein subunits or capsomers.
 In some more complex viruses, the nucleocapsid is surrounded by an additional envelope and some have spike-like surface appendages or tails.

 Principles

+Bacteriophages are studied in environmental science because they are a critical component of biological systems.
+They are the most abundant biological entity on earth and are important because they help control bacterial populations, food web processes, biogeochemical cycles, as well as enhance prokaryotic diversity via horizontal gene transfer.
+Finally they are now being considered by EPA as possible viral indicators of fecal contamination in ambient water.

 Coliphages in water are assayed by addition of a sample to soft or overlay agar along with a culture of E. coli in the log phase of growth.
 The phage attach to the bacterial cell and lyse the bacteria.
 The bacteria produce a confluent lawn of growth except for areas where the phage has grown and lysed the bacteria.
 These resulting clear areas are known as plaques.
 A soft agar overlay is used to enhance the physical spread of the viruses between bacterial cells.

 To obtain optimal plaque formation it is important that the host bacteria is in the log stage of growth.
 This ensures that all the phage attach to live bacteria and produce progeny.
 This requires that a culture of host bacteria be prepared each day that an assay is performed.
 Usually, a culture is incubated the day before the assay to obtain a culture in the stationary phase.
-This is then used to inoculate a broth which is incubated to obtain enough host bacteria in the log phase for the assay (this usually requires 2–3 hours of incubation in a shaking water bath at 35 to 37 °C).
+This is then used to inoculate a broth which is incubated to obtain enough host bacteria in the log phase for the assay (this usually requires 2-3 h of incubation in a shaking water bath at 35 to 37 °C).

 PROCEDURE